 A large percentage of urban air pollution is caused by the motor car.
 The motor car is not the best vehicle for every task and a variety of travel tasks require a variety of travel solutions.
 At times, we do not have an alternative to driving, but with a little planning we can do several different tasks in the one trip.
 This will not only save time, it will reduce the distance we drive, our contribution to air pollution and the time spent breathing the fumes of the other cars on the road.
 It will also save you money.

 At times your car can act as a pollution trap, fumes come in through the vents and without the windows open reach levels that will adversely affect your health.
 In extreme cases they can cause you to pass out.
-There are more than 245,000 cars in Tasmania and another 150,000 other motor vehicles (commercial vehicles, trucks, buses etc.) approximately 80% of people in Tasmania travel to work or to their place of study by car.
+There are more than 600,000 vehicles in Tasmania and approximately 80% of people in Tasmania travel to work or to their place of study by car.
 This is not always necessary.

 Report smoky vehicles